missionpinball/mpf-docs/tutorial/14_add_a_mode.rst

 mode in this list?
 Why?
 Because with dashes, MPF will be able to combine settings together in this list from different config files.

-For modes that important, because MPF has several built-in modes it uses for its own things.
+For modes that is important, because MPF has several built-in modes it uses for its own things.
 (For example, "attract" and "game" are both modes, and we'll be creating future ones that you might want to use too for tilt, volume control, game statistics, high score entry,